 Optimize title tags and meta description

-Once you have your keywords, the next step is implementing it on your site.
+Once you have your keywords, the next step is implementing them on your site.
 Start with the title and metatags since these are the first two things a user sees when searching online.

 Set up schema